aponty/final_project/README.md

 A rails server, with a React front-end.
 The views at present are just login, intro to the game, game play, and scoreboard.
 I'm not including wireframes because 5 rectangles on a screen doesn't really add to that description.

-An arduino acting as a web-client servo controller;
+An arduino acting as a web-client servo (or relay, depending on which horn I use) controller;

 A node server (express) using local tunneling to relay data between the arduino and the interwebs.